PLAN A EUROPEAN WEDDING ON A BUDGET

 Pick a country that has a personal meaning, either family ethnic history, or a love or fascination with a country's culture.
 You can consider budget in your choice.
 If you don’t have the wallet of a Hollywood movie star, rather than go to high cost big cities like Paris, Rome of London, look at outlying areas off the beaten path.
 You’ll want lodgings for guests that fit the tone you want to set at a reasonable cost that can house your guest list.
 In some cases you might rent an entire country house or villa rather than hotel rooms as part of a package.

 England Near london, The Grove Country Estate is a beautiful setting for a wedding.
-Easier on the budget, there are less familiar castles in the north of England of rich character like Lumley Castle or Langley Castle or haunted Muncaster in the Lake District, the midlands of Warwick with its great castle has the popular medieval wedding venue The Lord Leycester, or the location of a famous ghost movie Ettington Park, the north can be accessed via Manchester avoiding Heathrow (see bmi Manchester).
+Easier on the budget, there are less familiar castles in the north of England of rich character like Lumley Castle or Langley Castle or haunted Muncaster Castle in the Lake District, the midlands of Warwick with its great castle has the popular medieval wedding venue The Lord Leycester, or the location of a famous ghost movie Ettington Park in the Cotswolds and Berkeley Castle.

 Ireland has many castles and unique venues for weddings with its green fields and lush history, Malahide Castle does not have a hotel but you can rent its great hall or Clontarf Castle Hotel both near Dublin, on the west side Glenlo Abbey Hotel in Galway or the glorious Dromoland Castle near Shannon.
 Get married on the blustery Cliffs of Moher and honeymoon in the Burren or the quiet countryside of Belle Isle in Northern Ireland.
 In Kilkenny, the beautiful equestrian Mount Juliet.